dashjoin/platform/README.md

 ## Supported Databases

+### Relational Databases

-In addition to the PaaS Firestore DB, we support all of the SQL databases out of the [top 10 database engines](https://db-engines.com/en/ranking):
+We support all of the SQL databases out of the [top 10 database engines](https://db-engines.com/en/ranking):

 | Database  | Driver class  | Driver version | Status |
 |---|---|---|---|